|

 moment with Maria down in the

-We also spot a good shot on Anna in bed andthe beast grabbing
+We also spot a good shot on Anna in bed and the beast grabbing

-Bottom line: This one that was
+Bottom line is that this one that was

-seriously beared no resemblamce at all
+supposedly titled Demons 3 seriously beared no resemblance at all

 and was a completely different story